volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 );
 ```

-Seems much better, as we use popular and tested external library, that implements diffing algorytm internally.
+Looks much better, as we use a popular and tested external library, that implements diffing algorithm internally.

 There is a small drawback in this solution, as it requires a bit of library knowledge.